jD91mZM2/minttp/README.md

 </details>

 That's not so hard, right?
 Great!
 Everything is built like layers.
-First is the "DYI" layer where literally everything is, well, "do it yourself".
+First is the "DIY" layer where literally everything is, well, "do it yourself".
 Second is the request layer (which you haven't seen yet), and third is the "standard" layer with standard functions like `get`, `post`, et.c.